GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-2-hello-d3d11.md

 We also have to specify an area in form of a rectangle, in this case, its equivalent to the window size.

 Last but not least, we Present the content of the swapchain to the window, using [`Present`](https://docs.microsoft.com/en-us/windows/win32/api/dxgi/nf-dxgi-idxgiswapchain-present).
+The first argument defines which vblanks to synchronize with presentation, 0 means: no synchronization (unlimited FPS), 1 means: sync every vblank (regular v-sync), 2 means: sync every other vblank and so on.

 `Application` also defines an abstract method `Update` which we have to define here as well, so we will add: